Liz Smith (actress): 1990s

 Smith started the 1990s by appearing in 2point4 Children (as "Aunt Belle" and "Bette"), Bottom, The Young Indiana Jones Chronicles and Lovejoy.
-In 1994, she played the lead role in the Children's BBC series Pirates and the supporting role of Letitia Cropley for seven episodes in The Vicar of Dibley.
-In the 1996 Easter Special episode the character died.
+In 1994, she played the lead role in the Children's BBC series Pirates.

+Smith played parish council member Letitia Cropley in the first series of The Vicar of Dibley.
+The character died in her seventh episode, the 1996 Easter Special; she later recalled that she only learned that Cropley was to be killed off when the script was delivered to her home by motorcycle courier with a note from Richard Curtis informing her of the death.

-In November 1995 she made a guest appearance in the BBC1 medical drama series Casualty.
-In 1996 she had a cameo appearance in the Mike Leigh film Secrets & Lies and in 1998 starred in the TV sitcom The Royle Family.
+In November 1995, Smith made a guest appearance in the BBC1 medical drama series Casualty.
+In 1996, she had a cameo appearance in the Mike Leigh film Secrets & Lies and in 1998 starred in the TV sitcom The Royle Family.
 This aired until 2000, but came back for a special episode in 2006 when her character, Nana, died.
-In the meantime, she had appeared in The Queen's Nose and The Bill.
-In 1999 Smith was featured in A Christmas Carol as Mrs Dilber.
+In the meantime, Smith had appeared in The Queen's Nose and The Bill.
+In 1999, Smith was featured in A Christmas Carol as Mrs Dilber.
 She portrayed that same character in the 1984 version and also appeared as Miss Lory in Alice in Wonderland.